jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/10/2017-10-14-mob-programming-of-woody-zuill.md

 Just listen to the first few minutes of his talk...
 Who would not like someone who is like that!

+> I'm not telling you how to do something or whether you should do it.
+I'm sharing with you how we did something and how it worked for us.
+And if you think you're going to do it… what you will learn today... great!
+And I'd love to hear back from you, your experiences, because I'm going to learn from that.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sLEsWB1wZMA" frameborder="0" allowfullscreen></iframe>

 <br />